tobiasgrubenmann/set09121/lectures/lecture3.md

 # System Procedures

 - Video games are complex systems.
-- Numerous background processes are running in a game.
+- Numerous procedures are running behind the scenes to respond to player actions.
     - Compare Dungeons and Dragons to a video game RPG.
-- Physics, AI, etc. are all procedures within a game.
-- The game engine we are developing will feature these background procedures.
-- Systems are examined in the next lecture.
+- Example: Calculating the damage based on attributes and random rolls.

 ![image](assets/images/dnd.jpg) <!-- .element width="40%"  -->
 ![image](assets/images/neverwinter.jpg) <!-- .element width="40%"  -->